NoahBSchwartz/Flat3D/README.md

 # 3D-Screen-Illusion
-This is code earned the TSA Software Development Competition.
-I saw an article about Google's new screen that made video look 3D by tracking the user's face and moving the video based on their head movements.
-I thought it might be possible to get this same result on a normal laptop by using the Mediapipe face tracking code (https://google.github.io/mediapipe/solutions/face_mesh.html) to move a Blender scene based on where I was in the frame.
-The challenging part of the project was getting the Mediapipe code to interact with Blender at a convincing frame rate.
-Because they both relied on different Python versions, I ended up using socket communication to send the data to Blender which then and angled the camera.
+- TLDR:
+This project earned first place in the TSA Software Development Competition.
+It gives the illusion of wearing 3D glasses with nothing but a laptop.

 - Process:
+I used Mediapipe to track the user's face in real-time (https://google.github.io/mediapipe/solutions/face_mesh.html).
+These coordinates were then fed into a Blender scene.
+The camera simply had to move in sync with the user's movements for a convincing effect.
+The final piece was some post-processing to give the parallax effect.

 ![unnamed (1)](https://github.com/NoahBSchwartz/3D-Screen-Illusion/assets/44248582/aa768b78-3afc-43e2-9aa0-c05c6392af67)
 ㅤㅤ